-Authors/ Research Team Bradt, J., Hughes, J., Bonavia, G., Vaudreuil, R., & McLaughlan, N. Joke Bradt, John Hughes, Grant Bonavia, Rebecca Vaudreuil, Nathan McLaughlan Study Name Impact of Music on Emotional Regulation for Service Members with PTSD (Grammy Foundation Study) Abstract This exploratory study examines the impact of listening to music on cortical alpha power, cortical functional connectivity, and cortical volume in brain areas associated with emotional regulation in service members (SMs) with Post Traumatic Stress Disorder (PTSD).
+Authors/ Research Team Bradt, J., Hughes, J., Bonavia, G., Vaudreuil, R., & McLaughlan, N. (2019) Joke Bradt, John Hughes, Grant Bonavia, Rebecca Vaudreuil, Nathan McLaughlan Study Name Impact of Music on Emotional Regulation for Service Members with PTSD (Grammy Foundation Study) Abstract This exploratory study examines the impact of listening to music on cortical alpha power, cortical functional connectivity, and cortical volume in brain areas associated with emotional regulation in service members (SMs) with Post Traumatic Stress Disorder (PTSD).
 In this prospective, randomized controlled study, 20 SMs with PTSD are randomized to either an emotional regulation training (ERT) treatment arm or a non-ERT treatment arm.
 The ERT treatment arm consists of three music-based ERT training sessions.
 Participants in the non-ERT treatment arm do not receive ERT training.
 MEG, fMRI and MRI measurements are obtained at baseline and after 3 months.
 MEG activity is recorded while participants listen to various music conditions.
 At 1, 2, 3, 6, and 12 months, all participants will be asked to fill out a brief online survey to assess their continued use of music for emotional regulation.
-Population Studied Active duty military and veterans with PTSD diagnosis; N=20: 10 control, 10 experiential Treatment Music Therapy; Music listening without ERT training (control group), Music therapy ERT training (experiential group); Each study participant, regardless of treatment allocation, receives 1 music consult session; participants assigned to the ERT treatment arm participate in 3 additional music therapy sessions following the consult session.
-Study Design Randomized Controlled Trial Methods and Measures After the baseline neuroimaging recording sessions, participants are randomized to the emotional regulation training (ERT) group or the non-ERT group using computer-generated randomization scheme with block randomization.
+Population Studied Active duty military and veterans with PTSD diagnosis; N=20: 10 control, 10 experimenta Treatment Music Therapy; Music listening without ERT training (control group), Music therapy ERT training (experiential group); Each study participant, regardless of treatment allocation, receives one music consult session; participants assigned to the ERT treatment arm participate in three additional music therapy sessions following the consult session.
+Study Design Randomized controlled trial.
+Methods and Measures After the baseline neuroimaging recording sessions, participants are randomized to the emotional regulation training (ERT) group or the non-ERT group using computer- generated randomization scheme with block randomization.
 Participants assigned to the ERT group receive three training sessions with the NICoE music therapist, targeted at using music listening for emotional regulation.
 Participants assigned to the control group are told that music listening can help with emotional regulation but will not receive ERT.
 MEG and MRI are repeated with all subjects after 3 months.
 Study personnel involved with collecting and analyzing brain imaging data are not aware of the participant group assignment.
-Measures: Neuro-imaging: MEG, fMRI, MRI, and questionnaires related to music use and home practice Status or Citation This study is awaiting approval of IRB amendment from WRNMMC.
-The Grammy extension is nearing expiration, and there is a chance that this study may not occur.
+Measures: Neuro-imaging: MEG, fMRI, MRI, and questionnaires related to music use and home practice.
+Status or Citation This study was granted approval by the WRNMMC IRB and will resume in 2019.
 Weblink